jae0/dynamical_model/README.md

 # NOTE: This project is in maintenance mode.
-Further development (backwards incompatible) in occuring on
+Further development (backwards incompatible) of more general models is occuring on:

 [https://bitbucket.org/autocatalysis/model_fishery](https://bitbucket.org/autocatalysis/model_fishery)

+This github instance is here to serve as a reference for the online manuscript on bioRxiv (see below).

 # Dynamical models for fishery assessment